Skip to main content

 $11.97 from Home Depot

-Some of the factors you should consider when choosing a new mop include:
+Some of the factors you should consider when picking the best mop for you include:

 • Price.
 Make sure what you’re spending is going to result in a longer-lasting, more durable, and better-performing mop.
 Cheaper is not better when it comes to mops, we found.